szetowl/verse/README.md

 # verse
-bible verse everyday for the elder
+bible verse everyday for the elderly